Background of the Queensland Development Code

 MP 1.1 and MP 1.2 of the QDC contain the siting standards for single detached dwellings and associated Class 10 buildings and structures.

 These are default standards that must be applied unless a local government's planning scheme contains alternative standards.
-In this case, alternative standards would apply instead of the QDC requirements.
+In this case, the local government planning scheme alternative standards would apply instead of the QDC requirements.

-As well as mandatory standards, the QDC contains model standards that local governments may adopt into their planning schemes and modify to suit local circumstances.
+As well as mandatory parts, the QDC contains non-mandatory parts that local governments may adopt into their local planning schemes and modify to suit local circumstances.

 Referral requirements